DanMard/Eclipse/README.md

 # Eclipse
-Eclipse Is An Open Source Roblox Executer With 84% UNC Which uses Forlorn API
+Eclipse Is An Open Source Roblox Executer With 84% UNC

 #

-# Credits
-ForlornWindow46 - Forlorn API,
+Thanks ForlornWindow46 for making Forlorn API
-DanMardan - The Whole Executer